 FIPS certification denotes that a product has completed several demanding tests at a recognized national testing facility.
 The FIPS 140-2 certification establishes a specified performance standard that the product must fulfill.

 FIPS compliance, on the other hand, occurs when a product’s many components have each received independent FIPS validation, yet the product has failed the tests at the authorized laboratory.
-Even though compliant items can be utilized, they are not regarded as FIPS 140-2 verified products, which is an essential distinction to make.

 It’s crucial to understand the distinction between FIPS validation and compliance when looking at products for information security.
 FIPS validation is the preferable solution in terms of security.
-The most significant degree of security and performance is provided by validated products, which are essential for businesses managing sensitive data.

 Contrarily, validation suggests that a product has undergone extensive testing and can reliably offer governmental organizations a standardized and secure solution.

 Choosing goods that have passed the FIPS 140-2 validation testing is crucial when choosing devices to handle SBU data.
 This ensures the product complies with established standards for securing sensitive data and can manage the data safely.
-The solution will thus be able to offer the highest level of protection for the sensitive data of the organizations.
+The solution will thus offer the highest level of protection for the sensitive data of the organizations.

 Do you wish to guarantee your company’s cybersecurity?
 Are you trying to figure out how to tell whether a product has been FIPS validated?
 We can help with that!